 This file contains data collected by the Southwest Florida Water Management District at key locations within the Lower Hillsborough River.
 The period of record for this data is 01/01/2018–07/31/2020.
 It contains the vertical profile data for salinity and dissolved oxygen and summarizes the data in tables.

 This file contains data collected by the Southwest Florida Water Management District at Site ID 19206.
-The period of record for this data is 04/15/2020–07/31/2020.
-It contains hourly and daily averages of dissolved oxygen, salinity, specific conductance, temperature, turbidity, pH, and depth.
-This data is considered provisional and has not undergone quality assurance review.
+The period of record for this data is 04/15/2020–07/31/2021.
+It contains hourly dissolved oxygen, salinity, specific conductance, temperature, turbidity, pH, and depth.